swagupta/tci-flogo/samples/app-dev/js_activity/array_forEach_books/readme.md

 ## Description

 This sample demonstate an example of JavaScript array.forEach() function using flogo 'Execute JavaScript' activity.
-The sample invokes a service and receievs an array of books then returns the book details for those books which have signed attribute set as true using array.forEach() function in javaScript activity.
+The flow invokes a rest service and returns an array of book objects.
+The 'Execute JavaScript' activity then returns the book details for those books which have signed attribute set as true using array.forEach() function.

 ## Prerequisites